 Hold onto your Benjamins by exploring some free things to do along with affordable events and activities in New Orleans this summer.
 Far from locking ourselves inside with fans and air conditioning on full blast (although you could do that), New Orleanians are always finding ways to enjoy the city.

-Treat yourself to free festivals, exercise classes, museums and antique shops, or fine dining for less than usual — the proof is in these 10 cheap or free things to do.
+Treat yourself to free and cheap festivals, museums, antique shops, or fine dining for less than usual—the proof is in these 10 cheap or free things to do this summer.

 The Historic New Orleans Collection